Koficodeit/HTML-CSS-Project/Mini - Task/Forms/Multi-Step Form/Readm.md

-# Animated Placeholder Form
+# Multi-Step Form Project

 ## **Description**

-This project showcases the creation of an Animated Placeholder Form, a user-friendly and interactive form where placeholders dynamically shift upwards or disappear as the user starts typing.
-The form incorporates proper HTML input validation and adheres to accessibility standards with the use of <aria-label> and <aria-required> attributes.
-Enhanced visual feedback is provided with hover, focus, transform, and transition effects for improved user engagement.
+This project demonstrates the creation of a Multi-Step Form using only HTML and CSS.
+The form is divided into multiple steps, with each step displayed one at a time.
+The design includes proper input validation and interactive visual effects to enhance user engagement and usability.

 ---